michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-03-24-extension-payment.md

 - E-file <a href="https://www.irs.gov/pub/irs-pdf/f4868.pdf" target="_blank">Form 4868</a> with a payment electronically.
 - File a paper Form 4868 with a check.

-Please note that while an extension by itself eliminates the bigger "fail to file" penalty, it does not extend the time to pay.
-The "fail to pay" penalty will still apply, and interest will accumulate on any unpaid amount.
-Therefore, it is important to make sufficient payment with the extension to avoid penalties.
-You can always get back any overpayment when you file your return.
+Please note that while an extension by itself eliminates the larger ["fail to file" penalty][penalty]{:target="_blank"}
+of 5% per month on the amount owed, it does *not* extend the time to pay.
+The ["fail to pay" penalty][penalty]{:target="_blank"}, at 0.5% per month on the tax owed, will still apply, and [interest][interest]{:target="_blank"} will accrue on any unpaid amount.
+Therefore, it is important to make a sufficient payment with the extension to avoid penalties.
+Any overpayment can be refunded when you file your return - assuming, of course, before the United States files for bankruptcy.

 Now, the question is how to determine the amount you owe.
 To answer this question, I created a
 <a href="https://docs.google.com/spreadsheets/d/1BnjUtb6ul_p62k2YEdBXcjHWvZunSVw0Y2E3BqTKao0/edit#gid=895729579" target="_blank">Google sheets document</a>,
 Simply plug in your numbers, and boom, you will get your answer.

-Instruction to use the spreadsheet:

-- Click the link.
-- Click File of the Google sheets (not of the browser).
-If "File" is hidden, click the down arrow (v) to bring it up.
-- Select “Make a copy”.
-- Edit the “Name”.
-- Select “Folder” where to be copied.
-- Use the copy.
+This simply app does not consider [other tax][other-tax]{:target="_blank"}.
+Until it is enhanced, you should manuallu add:

+- 0.9% Additional Medicare Tax on Medicare wages (Box 5 of your W-2) above $200,000 for single filers or $250,000 for joint filers.
+- 3.8% of Net Investment Income Tax (NIIT) on your investment income if your Modified Adjusted Gross Income (MAGI) exceeds $200,000 (or $250,000 if married filing jointly).

 Once you know the amount, you can click the <a href="https://www.irs.gov/payments/direct-pay" target="_blank">IRS Direct Pay</a> to make an extension payment.
 The screen looks like the following, please select "Extention", and current year.